LA LIZ

 FLAMENCO & SEVILLANAS

 Here we lay a solid foundation of flamenco techniques.
 After 2 seasons of training in Level 1, you will be ready to start a complete flamenco choreography in Level 2 or 3.
 The basics of arm and hand techniques, footwork, turns, marcajes (marking steps) are thoroughly explained, built up systematically, and trained intensively.
-The first semester starts from the style and catchy rhythm of Tangos.

 TUESDAY 18:20 - 19:20

-Studio Ananta 1 (ground floor)
+Studio Ananta 1 (Ground floor)

 €192/ €169 for students (-25j)